KartikeyMish/RepoSavant/README.md

 A big thank you to the talented individuals who have contributed to RepoSavant.
 Your dedication and expertise are invaluable to the project's success.

 - [Kartikey Mishra](https://github.com/kartikeymish) :  Complete Backend & basic frontend
-- [Suryansh Singh](https://github.com/suryanshsingh2001) : Making better UI improvements
+- [Suryansh Singh](https://github.com/suryanshsingh2001) : Refactoring, Responsive Design, and CSS Improvement

 If you'd like to join this list and make RepoSavant even better.